-The procedures outlined here apply to all Mason faculty, staff, students, and external organizations that reserve and use space owned, leased, or controlled by Mason.
-This policy applies to all university offices, departments, units, divisions, regardless of location or function, and includes all auxiliary enterprise operations except classroom assignments made by the Office of the University Registrar.
+The procedures outlined here apply to all Mason faculty, staff, students, and external individuals or organizations that reserve and use space owned, leased, or controlled by Mason to hold an Event, as defined in University Policy 1103 (copied below).
+These procedures applies to all university offices, departments, units, divisions, regardless of location or function, and includes all auxiliary enterprise operations except classroom assignments made by the Office of the University Registrar.